Playback, navigation and zooming

 - • Playback functions in Melodyne Stand-Alone and Plugin (when the DAW is stopped)

 In this tour, you will learn how to navigate through Melodyne’s blobs, play them back, and zoom the display to suit your wishes.

 Resizing the window

 To change the size of the window, click and drag the bottom right-hand corner.
 The procedure is the same for both Melodyne Stand-Alone and Plugin.

-Controlling playback using the onscreen controls and the keyboard
+Controlling playback using the keyboard and transport bar

 Melodyne Plugin is integrated into the DAW and keeps perfectly in step with its playback.
 When you reposition the DAW, this information is conveyed to Melodyne, which mirrors the new position.
 As soon as the DAW starts, Melodyne also starts.
 The Melodyne plug-in is, so to speak, forever the ‘slave’ of your DAW.
 It is not possible to start, stop or reposition the DAW’s playback cursor from within Melodyne.